 Restaurants having their own mobile app or online ordering website must update their delivery systems with a contactless delivery option.
 Add different online payment options and make it easier for your customers to follow the instructions and place orders accordingly.

-Give proper training to your own delivery personnel to enable them to communicate seamlessly with customers and educate them about the importance of following all the hygienic protocols and guidelines in the best interest of themselves and customers.
+Give proper training to your own delivery personnel to enable them to communicate seamlessly with customers and educate them about the importance of following all the hygienic protocols and guidelines in the best interest of themselves and their customers.

 3. Optimize Your Online Restaurant Menu